Blaaahhh/ModernClientBackground/README.md

 4. Drag and Drop `ModernClientBackground.theme.css` into your `themes` folder.
 5. You are able to change the background, have fun!

+# Adding a Background Image

+# Adding a Custom Font

 # Screenshots
 Server/Group Chat: